UNC-Libraries/SCTS-Documentation/Style Guide.md

 # Miscellaneous

+**Use abbreviations sparingly:** There are only a few cases in which the abbreviation is so well-known that it makes sense to use it.

 **University of North Carolina:** Our institution is currently the University of North Carolina at Chapel Hill.
 It has been so since 1963.
 Any materials relating to this institution through 1962 are from the University of North Carolina.
 For the earlier period, you can also say University of North Carolina, Chapel Hill or University of North Carolina in Chapel Hill if you like.
 Use the appropriate full form of the name the first time it is mentioned in each section (Collection Overview, series/subseries scope and content notes) so that it can be content tagged with `<corpname>` if needed.
 For subsequent mentions within sections, you can use UNC or UNC-Chapel Hill as appropriate.
 Do not use UNC-CH.